dcdpr/did-btcr2/chapters/CRUD-Operations.md

   * `genesisBytes` - the originating ::Intermediate DID Document::; REQUIRED; bytes.
 * `initialDocument` - the ::Initial DID Document:: for the given identifier.

-It returns the following outputs or raises an error:
+It returns the following output or raises an error:

 * `initialDocument` - a valid ::Initial DID Document:: for the given identifier.